LMS 2 and 2A boilered 4-6-0 locomotives

 As the boilers of the Royal Scots were due for replacement, and their built-up smokeboxes were proving difficult to keep airtight, the decision was taken to rebuild the class in batches.
 They were also fitted with type 2A boilers.
 Rebuilding started in 1943, and eventually all 70 members of the class were rebuilt.

-From 1946, 18 of the 52-strong Patriot Class (which shared the same chassis as the Royal Scots) also received 2A boilers.
+From 1946, 18 of the 52 Patriot Class locomotives (which shared the same chassis as the Royal Scots) also received 2A boilers.

 List of locomotives

 A total of 91 locomotives were rebuilt.
 Dates of building and numbers of engines are given in the following table.

 Withdrawal

 All 91 locomotives were withdrawn from stock between 1961 and 1965.